eboursier/regularized_private_learning/README.md

 # regularized_private_learning

-Code used for the simulations of the Paper "Private Learning and Regularized Optimal Transport".
+Code used for the simulations of the Paper "Utility/Privacy Trade-off through the lens of Optimal Transport".

 Parts of the code are adapted from https://github.com/audeg/Sinkhorn-GAN and https://github.com/toma5692/learning_to_bid_ICML.
 Credits to them.